REMOTE LEARNING PROVISION – Update March 2021

 How do I organise work each day?

 When working at home, we suggest that your child follows their normal school timetable and completes around 40 minutes of work for each lesson.
 However, if this does not suit your circumstances (perhaps you are also working from home) then please fit the work in around when is best for you.
 Whilst we have tried our best to ensure tasks are very clear, some students will need the support of their parents.
 Please don’t worry if some of the tasks prove too difficult.
 Students will not be penalised for work they haven’t completed, they should do as much as they can.
 You, as a parent, are best placed to observe how your child is coping with remote learning and if you feel that concentrating on some subjects over others is appropriate, then please make that decision.
-At least one piece of work completed at home will be assessed whether that be supported self-marking or teacher assessment so that your child receives the feedback they need to continue to make progress.
+Teachers will communicate with students which pieces of work will be assessed so that your child receives the feedback they need to continue to make progress.

 If your child is really struggling with a number of tasks set in other subjects, then please contact email@example.com telling us the name of your child, Year Group, the subject and teacher setting the work.
 Teachers will then contact you to provide support as and when they are able to do so.